Treeniks/bachelor-thesis-isabelle-vscode/chapters/05-main-enhancements.typ

     box(stroke: 1pt, image("/resources/jedit-active-sledgehammer-after.png")),
   ),
   kind: image,
-  caption: [Active Markup in #jedit[] when using sledgehammer.\ Before and after clicking on the area with gray background.], ) <active-markup-sledgehammer-jedit>
+  caption: [Active markup in #jedit[] when using sledgehammer.\ Before and after clicking on the area with gray background.], ) <active-markup-sledgehammer-jedit>

-Unlike other features discussed in this work, Active Markups are a concept that has no comparable feature within typical code editors.
+Unlike other features discussed in this work, active markups are a concept that has no comparable feature within typical code editors.
 Clicking on parts of code may exist in the form of _Goto Definition_ actions or clicking on hyperlinks, but inserting things from some output panel into the code unique.
 Hence, there is also no existing precedent on how to handle this type of interaction within the LSP specification.
 Because of this, the first question that needed to be answered is how we want to tackle this problem on a user experience level.
 That is, do we intend for #vscode['s] implementation to work the same way as it does in #jedit[] (i.e. by clicking with the mouse), or should the interaction work completely differently.

 There exist two major problems when trying to replicate the user experience of #jedit[]:
 1. For the sake of accessibility, it is usually possible to control VSCode completely with the Keyboard.
-To keep this up, we decided it should also be possible to interact with Active Markup entirely with the keyboard.
+To keep this up, we decided it should also be possible to interact with active markup entirely with the keyboard.
 2. It would need a completely custom solution for both the language server and language client, increasing complexity and reducing the barrier of entry for new potential Isabelle IDEs.
-We would potentially need to reimagine the way that output panel content is sent to the client, and if so, it would be very difficult expanding the functionality to other types of Active Markup that live within the theory.
+We would potentially need to reimagine the way that output panel content is sent to the client, and if so, it would be very difficult expanding the functionality to other types of active markup that live within the theory.

 Instead, we decided to explore completely new interaction methods, utilizing existing LSP features where possible.
-And luckily, the LSP spec defines a concept called _"Code Actions"_ which we could utilize for Active Markup.
+And luckily, the LSP spec defines a concept called _Code Actions_ which we could utilize for active markup.

 The intended use case of Code Actions is to support more complicated IDE features acting on specific ranges of code that may result in beautifications or refactors of said code.
 For example, when using the `rust-analyzer` language server #footnote[https://rust-analyzer.github.io/] which serves as a server for the Rust programming language #footnote[https://www.rust-lang.org/], it is possible to use a Code Action to fill out match arms of a match expression, an example of which can be seen in @rust-match-action.